 (We'll renormalize your grades accordingly)

-- Other extensions or waivers will be granted only in truly exceptional circumstances. - Unless you have an exceptional excuse, you'll simply get a grade of zero.
+- Other extensions or waivers will be granted only in truly exceptional circumstances. - Unless you have an exceptional excuse, you'll simply get a grade of zero. - Registering in the course late isn't an exceptional excuse.

 Textbook